Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: First properties

 \subsubsection{Checking assumption 1}

-We check that when $\varepsilon <\frac{1}{\kappa_{\max}}$, there are precisely two equilibria for each interior point of $R$ and one for each boundary point of $R$, so that assumption 1 is satisfied.
+We check that when $\varepsilon <R_{\min}$, there are precisely two equilibria for each interior point of $\mathcal R$ and one for each boundary point of $\mathcal R$, so that assumption 1 is satisfied.

-For a fixed $y$ and varying $x\in \mathbb T^1$, $\Omega^e(\vect x)$ makes a circle centred at $\psi(y)$ of radius $\varepsilon$, which by \eqref{eq:def_gamma} intersects the inner (resp. outer) boundary of $R$ at precisely one point, see green dashed circle in \cite[Figure 23(a)]{Baesens_2018}.
-Then, doing a positive lap of $y$ moves this circle and the intersections anticlockwise making a full lap around the ``hole'' , i.e. the bounded component of the complement of $R$.
-Thus, each of the two arcs of the circle with end points in $\partial R$ go through every point $\vect \Omega \in R$ precisely once.
-Hence, we have exactly two equilibria for parameters in the interior of $R$ and only one in the boundary as both arcs coincide there.
+For a fixed $y$ and varying $x\in \mathbb T^1$, $\Omega^e(\vect x)$ makes a circle centred at $\psi(y)$ of radius $\varepsilon$, which by \eqref{eq:def_gamma} intersects the inner (resp.~outer) boundary of $\mathcal R$ at precisely one point, see red dashed circle in figure~\ref{fig:resonance}(a).
+Then, doing a positive lap of $y$ moves this circle and the intersections anticlockwise making a full lap around the hole of $\mathcal R$.
+Thus, each of the two arcs of the circle with end points in $\partial \mathcal R$ goes through every point $\vect \Omega \in \mathcal R$ precisely once.
+Hence, we have exactly two equilibria for parameters in the interior of $\mathcal R$ and only one in the boundary as both arcs coincide there.